The Suffolk Miracle: Words

 Or you'll repent when it is too late.

 Collected from Richard May by Alfred Williams, Fairford, Gloucestershire, early 20th century.

 History

 Early printed examples

-The Suffolk Miracle was first published by broadside printers between 1678–80, and the latest known broadside was published between 1711 and 1769.
+The Suffolk Miracle was first published by broadside printers between 1678 and 1680, and the latest known broadside was published between 1711 and 1769.
 It was included in the first volume of A Collection of Old Ballads, compiled by Ambrose Philips and published in London in 1723.

 Collection history

-The Roud Folk Song Index lists about 39 instances collected from traditional singers - 23 from the USA, 9 from Ireland, 4 from Canada and 3 from England.
+The Roud Folk Song Index lists about 39 instances collected from traditional singers – 23 from the United States, 9 from Ireland, 4 from Canada and 3 from England.
 The earliest dated English version was collected in 1907, and several American versions were collected by Cecil Sharp in 1916.

 Field recordings

 Some field recordings are available to listen online.